Mammograms

 When should I get a mammogram?

-The Women’s Preventive Services Initiative recommends that average-risk persons with breasts initiate mammography screening no earlier than age 40 and no later than age 50.
+The U.S. Preventive Services Task Force recommends that average-risk persons with breasts initiate mammography screening at age 40.

 How is a mammogram done?